syncfusion-content/fileformat-docs/File-Formats/XlsIO/Worksheet-Cells-Manipulation.md

 *	from a worksheet
 *	from a workbook

-Following code example illustrates how to get precedents cells.
+Following code example illustrates how to get precedent cells from a worksheet and entire workbook.

 {% tabs %}
 {% highlight c# %}